devdinu/gcloud-client/readme.md

 ### Homebrew
 `brew install devdinu/devlife/gcloud-client`

+If you've installed with brew, command will be `gcl`, might need to remove alias from git plugin of oh-my-zsh `~/.oh-my-zsh/plugins/git/git.plugin.zsh`

 ## Usage

+### Refresh
+all instances, which's stored in boltd
+- `gcloud-client instances refresh`

+optionally you can pass flag `--projects proj1,proj2` to refresh specific projects You could add the refresh as cron

+### Search

 - `gcloud-client --help` to show the help with flag information

 ## Add SSH key to compute instances